wpilibsuite/allwpilib/tunables/doc/tunables.md

 Custom backend implementations can use `org.wpilib.tunable.util.PathUtil` for path normalization and descendant checks. `normalizePrefix()` preserves a trailing slash for `removePrefix()` descendant-only matching; registry backend registration uses its own normalization so `/foo` and `/foo/` register the same backend prefix.

 `markDirty()` is called when a tunable with change-notification support is modified locally; backends can use this to avoid polling unchanged `GET_ON_CHANGE` values.
 Backends should call `resetChangedAfterUpdate()` after publishing a changed value so all registered backends can observe the changed flag during the same registry update, and should use `runAfterUpdate()` for non-throwing callbacks that react to tuned values.

+Backends should call `recordTuneApplied()` immediately after they successfully apply a tuning input and before scheduling the corresponding `onTune` callback.
+This keeps `getTuneRevision()` independent from callbacks, so tunables without a config or `onTune` handler still report remote tuning.

 Warning handlers installed with `setReportWarning()` must not throw.